Focus and Scope

 Sources of Support

-ACME is published with assistance from Canada's Social Sciences and Humanities Research Council (SSHRC), and we are especially grateful to the research council for this funding as it helps ensure that the journal is published under the platinum open access model that charges neither reader access fees nor author processing fees.
+ACME is published with assistance from Canada's Social Sciences and Humanities Research Council (SSHRC) and hosted by the University of Northern British Columbia.
+Our Managing Editor receives an annual course release to oversee the journal from their home institution of the University of Kentucky.
+We are especially grateful for their support in helping ensure that the journal is published under the Platinum Open Access model that charges neither reader access fees nor author processing fees.
 ACME is available free to any persons with internet access.